 Where can I buy a Vitamix?
 Where can I get the best deal on a Vitamix?
 Is there any difference between buying a Vitamix directly (from vitamix.com) and purchasing it from retail stores?
 What about Amazon?

 If you have any of these questions, read on.
-In this article, you’ll find out all options for where to buy a Vitamix as well as what to consider when choosing the right place to purchase from.
+In this article, you’ll find out all options for where to buy a Vitamix and what to consider when choosing the right place to purchase from.

 Where to Buy a Vitamix

 In the past, you could only buy a Vitamix directly from the company.
-However, Vitamix has expanded into many retail stores and ecommerce platforms recently, so there are now many places you can buy a Vitamix.
-In addition, there are also third party sellers offering Vitamix blenders.
+However, Vitamix has recently expanded into many retail stores and e-commerce platforms, so there are now many places you can buy a Vitamix.
+In addition, there are also third-party sellers offering Vitamix blenders.